2018 NB High School Programming Competition

 No fee to participate!
 How do I enter?

-Team Registration for 2017 closed on May 5.
-Between May 5 and 10, we accepedt teams as space permitted.
+Team Registration for 2018 is OPEN, but it will close on April 27th.
+Between April 27 and May 2, we will accept teams as space permits.
 In 2017 we were able to accept everyone who wanted to attend.
 Please note that we are never set up to accept registrations on the day of the contest.

 The Authorization and Consent Form must also be filled out on/before the competition day.
-It's best if you scan and email it, in advance, to Dr. Shaw.
+It's best if you scan and email it, in advance, to the coordinator.
 Alternatively, you may bring the completed form with you to the contest.

 Professional Development for Teachers

-NBCC is offering a professional development session on Visual Programming Languages through Mobile Web Apps.
+In 2017, NBCC was offering a professional development session on Visual Programming Languages through Mobile Web Apps.
 Details.

 UNB Saint John does not provide transportation.